 - In the Assignment Options, ensure that Intune is ON

 - Once configured, at the bottom, click on Assign

 Create a Device Policy

-In our example, we will create a basic security setting which will allow monitoring iOS device compliance.
-We will check Jailbroken devices, check for an OS version and require a password policy.
+In our example, we will create a basic security setting that will allow monitoring iOS device compliance.
+We will check Jailbroken devices, check for an OS version, and require a password policy.

 - In the Intune portal